stievenk/koyabu-sqlbackup/README.md

 - Backup Monthly
 - Backup Weekly
 - Backup All (with exeption filter)
-- Save to Dropbox (for next version)
+- Save to Dropbox
-- Save to Google Drive (for next version)
+- Save to Google Drive
-- Auto Delete old file (for next version)
+- Auto Delete old file (under develop)
+- Log File: /your-backup-dir/data.json
+- Log File: /your-backup-dir/backup.json >> backup log
+- Don't remove file /your-backup-dir/gdrive.json
+  if you sync to Google Drive it will create new folder if folder_id not found in gdrive.json

 ### Sample Code